 Yes, yes, yes, -“don’t help the other humans… leave them to their despair… we the cynics care not for them, -they won’t read anyway, -stupid, fat hobbits… eyes always watching…” I know…

 Anyway, that’s the pitch.
 That’s what I wanna do over here.

 That said, I’ll still be writing about the main focus of this blog, -E&P.

 Well then… Here we are, at another awkward impasse…

-If you’ve watched another show that’s as good as My Mister, please let me know.
+If you’ve watched another show that’s as good as My Mister, let me know about it in the comments.

 And that’s it.